 Depending on the page/topic, you may have enough information to get started on building a topic cluster.

 If you don’t, move on to the next section to find more subtopics.

 Step 3.
 Find more subtopics (if you don’t have enough)

 In this section, we will walk through how to dive deeper into a topic and get more actionable data for building topic clusters.

-MissingTopics is a great free tool for finding the most important topics and entities on pages.
-It allows you to extract data from URLs, see common headings being used, and find topics missing from your content (which your competitors have).
+TextRazor is a great free tool for finding the most important topics and entities on pages.
+All you need to do is to copy-paste the Wikipedia page content and hit Analyze.

 Copy these and save them to your list.
 You’ll need to clean up the output a little (remove numbers, brackets, etc.).
-Also, make sure to review this output to find any generalized terms that may skew your results.
+Also, make sure to review this output to remove any generalized terms like “business” that may skew your results.